ibm-cloud-docs/vpc/subnets-create-subnet.md

 :    The ID or name of the public gateway.

 `--rt`
 :    The ID or name of the routing table.
+This option also supports the cloud resource name (CRN) of the routing table.

 `--resource-group-id`
 :    The ID of the resource group.
 This ID is mutually exclusive with `--resource-group-name`.